Ground Beef Stroganoff

 As long-time readers of the blog will know, I love me a good copycat recipe.
 From Cracker Barrel Meatloaf (it’s sooo good!) to this just-like-store-bought Homemade Honey Bun recipe, I’m a big fan of taking the dishes and treats I love and re-creating them at home, from scratch.
 This easy ground beef stroganoff is a lot like the boxed versions from the store, but better!

-With a tangy, creamy sauce, tender chunks of beef, and tender egg noodles, it’s also a killer one-pot dinner recipe that the whole family will beg you to make again and again.
+• Flavorful and easy: With a tangy, creamy sauce, tender chunks of beef, and tender egg noodles, it’s also a killer one-pot dinner recipe that the whole family will beg you to make again and again.
 Need a quick, hearty, savory dinner on the fly?
 This is it!

-(This isn’t the only stroganoff recipe on the site, by the way – check out this Easy Beef Stroganoff recipe with options for the Instant Pot and slow cooker, too!)
+This isn’t the only stroganoff recipe on the site, by the way – check out this Easy Beef Stroganoff recipe with options for the Instant Pot and slow cooker, too!

-The Ingredients You’ll Need
+What You’ll Need

-• Butter: For sauteing.
+• Butter: For sautéing.

 • Mushrooms: Sliced button mushrooms, baby bellas.